 It helps that off lead walks are not generally stressful for us because my spaniels check in throughout a walk.
 I can let them go be dogs and I can enjoy the fresh air without having to be constantly calling them back and managing their every movement.
 We can all get the space to breathe and decompress.
 Essential when the rest of life is proving stressful.
 I’m grateful for having Petworth Park on the doorstep.

-If you’d like to learn how you can let your dog be a dog on walks and not worry about whether he’ll come back or not, I’ve got spaces on my next Recallers course starting this Thursday evening.
-Join us, and allow walks to become a way to recover from stress rather than adding to it.
+If you’d like to learn how you can let your dog be a dog on walks and not worry about whether he’ll come back or not, let me help you.